Basics

 [let x 42] ; inline commentVectors, Maps, and Sets

-Loon gives you three collection literals.
-Vectors use #[...] and are your go-to ordered sequence.
-Maps use {:key value} for key-value associations, with keywords (the :name syntax) as the typical key type.
-Sets use #{...} for unordered unique collections.
+Three collection literals cover most of what you reach for.
+Vectors use #[...] for ordered sequences.
+Maps use {:key value} for key-value associations, with keywords (the :name syntax) as the usual key.
+Sets use #{...} for unordered, unique collections.

 [let nums #[1 2 3]]